dotnet/docs-maui/docs/user-interface/controls/blazorwebview.md

 - `HostPage`, of type `string?`, which defines the root page of the Blazor web app.
 - `RootComponents`, of type `RootComponentsCollection`, which specifies the collection of root components that can be added to the control.
-- `StartPath`, of type `string`, which defines the path for initial navigation within the Blazor navigation context when the Blazor component is finished loading.
+- <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView.StartPath>, of type `string`, which defines the path for initial navigation within the Blazor navigation context when the Blazor component is finished loading.

 ::: moniker-end